longevityframework/longevity/manual/project-setup.md

 ### Publish Local

-Now use SBT to publish the emblem artifact locally:
+Now use SBT to publish the `emblem` and `longevity` artifacts locally.
+From the command line:

-    sbt

-Within SBT, issue the following commands:

-    project emblem
-    publishLocal
-    project longevity
-    publishLocal
+    sbt publishLocal

-If you don't mind generating a couple of extraneous artifacts, you can instead just `publishLocal` once in the `root` project.

 ### Include as a Library Dependency